Fake (album)

 Fake is the second and final album by British alternative rock band Adorable, released in 1994.
-The sound of the album was influenced by American indie rock, a shift from the Britpop of the band's debut.
+The sound of the album was influenced by American indie rock, a shift from the Shoegaze and Bunnymen influence of the band's debut.
 The album sold poorly, and Adorable were dropped from their label.

 Reception

 Trouser Press wrote that Fake "meets the sophomore challenge with surprising grace and ease.
 A more coherent, ambitious album that flows far better than its predecessor, it possesses twice the bite, more interesting guitar passages and an underlying obstinacy that fuels the immaculately built tunes."